 2. Avoid Bottled Water

 Bottled water is an expensive convenience, and the U.S. consumes a lot of it.
-Beverage Daily.com, an industry trade publication, reports we consumed 13.7 billion gallons of bottled water in 2017, a 7% increase from the year before.
-But CBS News reports that 7 out of every 10 plastic water bottles wind up in a landfill or incinerator.
+Citing data from the Beverage Marketing Corporation, The Shelby Report, a supermarket trade publication, states that Americans consumed 14.4 billion gallons of bottled water in 2019.
+And CBS News reports that 7 out of every 10 plastic water bottles wind up in a landfill or incinerator.